|

 While Pleasant Mountain had been at the top of the state's ski industry for its first few decades, it found itself lagging behind the pack as the 1980s started.
 Lacking snowmaking, the ski area operated only 7 days in 1979-80 and a few dozen days in 1980-81.

-The area was likely sold in November of 1981.
+On October 29, 1981, Pleasant Mountain Corporation leased the ski area to New PMC, Inc. for a one year term, with options to extend or purchase.
 A snowmaking system was quickly installed for the 1981-82 season.
 Later in 1982, an alpine slide opened for summer operations.

 Okemo General Manager Ed Rock was hired to run Pleasant Mountain for the 1983-84 season.
 A Labor Day weekend 1983 fire at Pleasant Mountain's base lodge threatened to set the ski area back, however hard work resulted in the ski area opening that December.
 Top to bottom snowmaking debuted that winter.